c

 Photo: Gila Yudkin

-From Hippos, Tiberias on the western shore is clearly visible
+Across the lake from Hippos, Tiberias on the western shore is visible

 Not having visited Hippos since excavations began in the year 2000, I decided to take advantage of a free day to update myself.
 I approached Hippos the traditional way we always did, from the Golan Heights on the east.
 My trusty fire-engine-red Daihatsu negotiated the many hairpin turns along the old Syrian/Jordanian border quite gracefully.